mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 ## Overwrite CSS properties for specific pages
 Each page is assigned a unique identifier (`page.id`), which is sanitized and then stored as the ID of an outer `<div>` element.
 This identifier is formatted according to CSS naming conventions by removing non-alphanumeric characters and replacing spaces with dashes.
-For instance, if a `page.id` is "Variable Analysis," it will be stored as a CSS ID of "variable-analysis."
+For instance, if a `page.id` is "Variable Analysis" it will be stored as a CSS ID of "variable-analysis".

 This unique identifier enables you to use CSS selectors to target specific pages and their components for styling.